An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-\section{The topology of local convergence}
+\subsection{The topology of local convergence}

-\subsection{Kesten's theorem}
+\subsubsection{Kesten's theorem}

-We work on the set $\T$ of discrete trees with no infinite nodes, introduced in Section \ref{sec:discrete}.
-Recall that $\T_0$, resp. $\T^{(h)}$, denotes the subset of $\T$ of finite trees, resp. of trees with height less than $h$, see \reff{eq:t0} and \reff{eq:th}.
-Recall that the restriction functions $r_{h}$ from $\T$ to $\T^{(h)}$ is defined in \reff{eq:rh}.
+We work on the set $\T$ of discrete trees with no infinite node, introduced in Section \ref{sec:discrete}.
+Recall that $\T_0$, resp. $\T^{(h)}$, denotes the subset of $\T$ of finite trees, resp. of trees with height less than $h$, see \reff{eq:t0-th}.
+Recall that the restriction function $r_{h}$ from $\T$ to $\T^{(h)}$ is defined in \reff{eq:rh}.
+When a sequence of random trees $(T_n, {n\in\N})$ converges in distribution with respect to the distance $\delta$ (also called the local topology) toward a random tree $T$, we shall write:

-According to \reff{eq:rhrh}, the fact that all the open balls are closed, and the Portmanteau theorem (see \cite{b:cpm} Theorem 2.1), we deduce that a sequence of random trees $(T_n, {n\in\N})$ converges in distribution with respect to the distance $d$ (also called the local topology) toward a random tree $T$ if and only if:
+According to \reff{eq:rhrh}, the fact that all the open balls are closed, and the Portmanteau theorem (see \cite{b:cpm} Theorem 2.1), we deduce that if \reff{eq:def-cv-d} then: